 Apart from City Year, a few years ago the Lavines provided a $5 million grant to the Harvard Humanitarian Initiative (HHI).
 In 2011, Jonathan Lavine and Gerry Lenfest established a $5 million match for Core Curriculum at Columbia University The Lavines, via their foundation, have also supported places like Berklee College of Music, Hebrew Union College, and Stand for Children Leadership Center.

-HEALTH: The Lavines, through Crimson Lion Foundation, have strongly supported Dana-Farber Cancer Institute.
-They've also supported Massachusetts General Hospital.
+HEALTH: The Lavines have strongly supported Dana-Farber Cancer Institute.
+They have also supported Massachusetts General Hospital.

 JUSTICE & HUMAN SERVICES: The couple gave a $1 million gift to Equal Justice Initiative, a human rights organization that provides representation to indigent defendants and prisoners who have been denied fair and just treatment in America’s legal system.
 The couple also seems interested in financial literacy and empowerment as a way to alleviate poverty.
 Grantees have included The Capital Good Fund, Cradles to Crayons, and LIFT, a national nonprofit organization that helps families break the cycle of poverty.
 Overall, Lavine says that he's interested in "helping improve systems."
 The Lavines have also supported New Profit, "a nonprofit venture philanthropy fund that invests in social entrepreneurs."

 LOOKING FORWARD: Lavine is only in his early 50s and very much engaged in business.
 So far, a lot of the family's giving has gone under the radar, though in time Crimson Lion Foundation's grantmaking may become more active.

 The Crimson Lion Foundation does not provide a clear avenue for getting in touch with the couple, but below is an address:

 Crimson Lion Foundation